Hoanghuyen2k3/hifive/README.md

 # HiFive - ReactJS Game Collection

-HiFive is a collection of five engaging games developed using ReactJS, Redux, CSS, HTML, and SCSS.
+HiFive is a collection of five engaging games developed using ReactJS, Redux, CSS, HTML, and SCSS and TensorFlow (for Rock, Paper, Scissors game).
 Each game is designed to provide a fun and challenging experience for users.
 The project includes the following games:

-## Technologies Used
-- ReactJS
-- Redux
-- CSS
-- HTML
-- SCSS
-- TensorFlow (for Rock, Paper, Scissors game)

 ## Games